info@gunnersreview.com

 What is the advantage of hunting with a crossbow?

 The primary advantages of hunting with a crossbow include ease of use, extended effective range, and mechanical stability.
-Crossbows allow hunters to aim without holding a draw, which is ideal for long waits and steady shots from tree stands or blinds.
+Crossbows allow hunters to aim without holding a draw.
+It is ideal for long waits and steady shots from tree stands or blinds.

 What are the disadvantages of a crossbow?